-by Bia Plake-

 Fine…I got a little sidetracked.. but I am back in making this blog happens.
 The fact is that, the end of last year was kinda crazy.

 After moving to a house only just 1 and 1/2 years ago, our landlord announced that we had to move again, because she wanted to move back to her house.

 Okay, have you moved before?
 So feel my PAIN.
 I had just finally opened all the boxes and put the things away.

 Really!?
 Bill and I were in disbelief.

 Not only did we have to move again, but we also had to find a house in a very competitive real state city.
 South Pasadena has one of the best school districts in the nation.
-(BTW, that is why we decided to stay here!)
+(BTW, that is why we decide to stay here!)